felixshier/Blink-Detection/README.md

 # Blink-Detection

 Blink-Detection is a repository designed to classify blinks in raw EEG signals using a 1D Convolutional Neural Network (CNN).
+When trained on the processed dataset (processed using functions from functions.py), the model achieved a peak accuracy of 95%.

 ## Data